+For example, the Society Islands of Tahiti are recognized as an AZE because of the endemic Critically Endangered Tahiti Monarch, pictured above, of which there are fewer than 50 individuals.
 This approach alone is, of course, not sufficient to prevent all extinctions.
 Many highly imperilled species are not confined to a single site.
-For example, Asia’s Gyps vultures have experienced a catastrophic decline over the last two decades but remain widely distributed.
+For example, Asia and Africa’s Gyps vultures have experienced a catastrophic decline over the last three decades but continue to have very broad ranges.
+For example, Africa’s Critically Endangered Rüppell’s Vulture Gyps rueppelli has a range of 14.1 million km2, but only 22,000 individuals and Asia’s Critically Endangered Slender-billed Vulture Gyps tenuirostris has a range of 2.5 million km2 and a very small population of less than 2,500 individuals.
 Furthermore, effective conservation needs to move beyond site-specific strategies and address threats to biodiversity and ecological processes in the wider landscape.
 Despite this, many species are now so threatened that without immediate, targeted action at key locations they are likely to disappear forever.
 AZEs represent centres of imminent extinction and are urgent and compelling priorities for conservation action.

-As of the 2010 update of the AZE inventory, a total of 588 AZEs have been identified.
-These sites represent the last remaining populations of some 920 ‘trigger’ species, including 200 bird species—21% of AZEs are triggered by birds alone, 4% are triggered by both birds and other taxa, and around 25% are triggered by other taxa but also qualify as IBAs (for the less threatened or more widespread bird species that occur in them).
-Despite the obvious importance of AZE sites, only 22% are fully protected, whilst 27% are partially protected and 51% remain unprotected.
+As of the latest update (2010) of the AZE inventory, a total of 588 AZEs have been identified.
+These sites represent the last remaining populations of some 920 ‘trigger’ species, including 200 bird species.
+Twenty-one percent of AZEs are triggered by birds alone, 4% are triggered by both birds and other taxa, and around 25% are triggered by other taxa but also qualify as IBAs (for the less threatened or more widespread bird species that occur in them).
+Despite the obvious importance of AZE sites, only 22% are fully protected, whilst 27% are partially protected, and 51% remain unprotected.
 By drawing global attention to these critical sites, it is hoped that the AZE initiative can help secure the future of some the world’s most threatened species.

-BirdLife International (2011) Some IBAs hold the last populations of highly threatened bird species and are an urgent priority.
-Presented as part of the BirdLife State of the world's birds website.
-Available from: .
-Checked:
+BirdLife International (2017) Some IBAs hold the last populations of highly threatened bird species and are an urgent priority.
+Downloaded from http://www.birdlife.org on 22/01/2018